 We understand that having treatment can be a difficult time for people.
 We're here to support you.
 If you want to talk, you can:

-Treatments may include chemotherapy, radiotherapy, and other treatments to manage the physical impacts of cancer.
 Treatments to manage symptoms are sometimes called supportive therapies.
 Very occasionally, if mesothelioma is diagnosed before it has spread or if it has only spread to nearby tissues, surgery may be an option.
 This is not common as mesothelioma has usually spread before diagnosis.

 If you are having surgery for peritoneal mesothelioma, your doctor may suggest having chemotherapy into the tummy (abdomen) during the surgery.
 This is called HIPEC (hyperthermic intraperitoneal chemotherapy).